Augmented reality (AR) is revolutionizing the way retailers and customers use smartphone scanning.

 Stock Taking & Inventory Management

-Using in-app augmented reality (AR) with Scandit MatrixScan, retail employees can capture the barcodes of multiple items on a shelf instantly with one scan and then see real-time stock information on the device screen.
+Using in-app augmented reality (AR) with Scandit MatrixScan, retail employees can capture the barcodes of multiple items with one scan.
+They can then see real-time stock information on the device screen.

 It’s this type of efficiency improvement that drives up productivity and reduces costs involved in managing store inventory.

 AR could change the way stores sell and shoppers buy

 And with smartphones ubiquitous among young and old, there is undoubtedly a role for AR in in-store marketing.

 Many consider Amazon Go to be the best marriage of physical and digital retail features we’ve seen to date.
 Now, retailers can achieve an Amazon Go-type experience with computer vision and AR-enabled smart devices for a tiny fraction of the cost.